kalkohli/hdruk-phd-handbook/course_docs/programme/year1.md

 	5. Ethics
 	6. Team Science and Communication

-At the start of the course, each student will complete a [self-evaluation checklist](trainingrecord) to measure their existing competencies against the Common Core.
-Some students will have extensive prior experience in some areas, but maybe little to none in others.
-The Common Core is intended to help students to identify their personal needs for training and development.
+During your first year, your cohort will undertake an exercise to build and construct this syllabus to reflect your own training needs and aspirations.
+The model you develop will be inherited by the next cohort and we hope to evolve a syllabus that reflects the ever-changing capability requirements of this field.

-During the first year, students will continually update an [evidence-based training record](trainingrecord) where they will map the activities contained in the various training courses to the Common Core.
-The intention is for each student to reflect on the training provided and to understand how their experiences align with the Common Core.
+You will use this framework to continually update your own personal [evidence-based training record](trainingrecord).
+The intention is for you to reflect on the training provided and to understand how their experiences align with the Common Core.
 This is not intended to be a "tick box" exercise.
 The training record will form part of the progress review at the end of Year 1.

 ## Immersions